static-frame/static-frame/doc/source/articles/serialize.md

 StaticFrame stores data as a collection of 1D and 2D NumPy arrays.
 Arrays represent columnar values, as well as variable-depth index and column labels.
 In addition to NumPy arrays, information about component types (i.e., the Python class used for the index and columns), as well as the component ``name`` attributes, are needed to fully reconstruct a ``Frame``.
 Completely serializing a DataFrame requires writing and reading these components to a file.

 DataFrame components can be represented by the following diagram, which isolates arrays, array types, component types, and component names.
-This diagram will be used to demonstrate an NPZ stores DataFrame components.
+This diagram will be used to demonstrate how an NPZ stores DataFrame components.

 ![DataFrame Components](serialize/frame.png "DataFrame Components")